"We are in a debt crisis because job-destroying spending is too high, not because taxes on the American people are too low."

-WASHINGTON – House Republican Conference Chairman Jeb Hensarling (R-Texas) issued the following statement today regarding the House Republicans’ “Path to Prosperity” budget proposal for fiscal year 2012.
+WASHINGTON – House Republican Conference Chairman Jeb Hensarling (R-Texas) issued the following statement today as the House of Representatives began consideration of the “Path to Prosperity” budget proposal introduced by House Budget Committee Chairman Paul Ryan.

 “The fact-based budget proposal the House is considering cuts through the rhetoric in Washington to reach this simple truth: in order to create jobs today and avoid national bankruptcy tomorrow, we must stop spending money we don’t have.
 Our historic budget will put us back on track to cut spending, encourage job creation, reduce our deficits and debt, foster economic growth, and reform and protect health and retirement security for all Americans.

 “All that the American people have heard from President Obama are speeches designed to win him the next election, not save the next generation.
 We cannot help the job seeker by punishing the job creator.
 At a time when employers are craving certainty in order to create jobs, the president wants to burden them with the largest tax increase in American history.
 Our plan would prevent this job-crushing tax hike and restore confidence to our economy by tearing down the walls of uncertainty caused by reckless spending and regulations.